 The match-all and match-any options need to be specified only if more than one match criterion is configured in the traffic class.
 The class-map match-all command is used when all of the match criteria in the traffic class must be met for a packet to match the specified traffic class.
-The class-map match-any command is used when only one of the match criterion in the traffic class must be met for a packet to match the specified traffic class must be met for a packet to match the specified traffic class.
+The class-map match-any command is used when only one of the match criterion in the traffic class must be met for a packet to match the specified traffic class.
 If neither the match-all nor the match-any keyword is specified, the traffic class behaves in a manner consistent with the class-map match-all command.

-To create a traffic class containing match criteria, use the class-map global configuration command to specify the traffic class name, and then use the match commands in Table 14-1, as needed.
+To create a traffic class containing match criteria, use the class-map global configuration command to specify the traffic class name, and then use the match commands in Table 21-1, as needed.